chaos-mesh/website/versioned_docs/version-2.2.3/configure-enabled-namespace.md

 ## Add annotations to namespaces for Chaos experiments

-When FilterNamespace is enabled, Chaos Mesh only injects faults to namespaces containing the annotation `chaos-mesh.org/input=enabled`.
-Therefore, before starting Chaos experiments, you need to add this annotation to the namespace in which Chaos experiments can take effect, while other namespaces are protected agains fault injection.
+When FilterNamespace is enabled, Chaos Mesh only injects faults to namespaces containing the annotation `chaos-mesh.org/inject=enabled`.
+Therefore, before starting Chaos experiments, you need to add this annotation to the namespace in which Chaos experiments can take effect, while other namespaces are protected against fault injection.

 You can add the annotation for a `namespace` using the following `kubectl` command: